Ajido/node-syncstorage/README.md

 What you should know
 ====================
-* SyncStore is depending on leveldb. leveldb is not multi-process safe.
+* SyncStore is dependent on leveldb.
+It is not multi-process safe.
 * Don't use this for regular server code.
 It will ruin the responsiveness of your server.

 --------------------------------------------------------